Arthur Pierce Butler: Career

 Butler served with the Morristown Battalion of the New Jersey Militia Reserve.
-During World War I, he chaired the organization in Monroe, New Jersey, that facilitated Liberty Loans, war bonds that supported military costs.
+During World War I, he chaired the organization in Monroe, New Jersey that facilitated the Liberty Loans, war bonds that supported military expenditures.
+He belonged to the American Historical Association, the History Teachers Association of the Middle States and Maryland, and the Schoolmasters' Association.

-Family
+Personal life

-Butler married Lydia Raquet Farnham on August 8, 1906.
-They had two children together: Arthur Pierce, Jr. and Edwin Farnham.
+Butler married Lydia Raquet Farnham of Cambridge, Massachusetts on August 8, 1906.
+They had two children: Arthur Pierce Butler Jr. and Edwin Farnham Butler.